Day in History 30 November – Oscar Wilde – Patrick Kavanagh – Tiny Tim – Evel Knievel – Paul Walker – Jim Nabors – Christine McVie

 The Final Footprint

-The Final Footprint – Shaw was cremated and his cremains were mixed with those of his wife and they were scattered around the statue of Saint Joan in their garden.
+The Final Footprint – Grant was cremated and his cremains were scattered somewhere in California.

 Have you planned yours yet?